jingt630/concept_backend/context/design/concepts/Rendering/testing.md/steps/file.2e0e59da.md

  * A TextElement object with text, position, and optional rendering properties.
  */
 interface TextElement {
-  _id: TextElementID; // Use _id for TextElement if it needs to be individually managed/referenced
+  // _id: TextElementID; // Not explicitly needed if embedded and not referenced externally
   text: string;
   position: Position;
   fontSize?: string;